Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models

 \section{Abstract}

 Frontier AI models have achieved remarkable progress, yet recent studies suggest they struggle with \emph{compositional reasoning}, often performing at or below random chance on established benchmarks.
 We revisit this problem and show that widely used evaluation metrics systematically \emph{underestimate} model capability.
-To address this, we introduce a \emph{group matching score} that better exploits group structure and reveals substantial hidden capability in both contrastive vision-language models (VLMs) and multimodal large language models (MLLMs).
-Moreover, simply overfitting to the induced group matchings at test time transfers this hidden capability into higher scores under standard evaluation metrics, closing much of the reported gap.
-This adjustment enables SigLIP-B16 to surpass all previous results and GPT-4.1 to \emph{yield the first result surpassing estimated human performance on Winoground.}

-Building on this insight, we propose \emph{Test-Time Matching} (\ttmtext), an iterative, self-improving algorithm that further bootstraps model performance without any external supervision. \ttmtext delivers additional, non-trivial improvements: for example, \textbf{\ttmtext enables SigLIP-B16 to surpass GPT-4.1 on MMVP-VLM, establishing a new state of the art}.
+To correct this artifact, we introduce a \emph{group matching score} that more faithfully evaluates model capability.
+Moreover, correctness under the new metric can be translated into correctness under existing metrics via a simple overfitting step.
+This adjustment enables SigLIP-B16 to surpass all previous results and GPT-4.1 to \emph{yield the first result surpassing estimated human performance on Winoground.} Building on this insight, we propose \emph{Test-Time Matching} (\ttmtext), an iterative, self-improving algorithm that further bootstraps model performance without any external supervision. \ttmtext delivers additional, non-trivial improvements: for example, \textbf{\ttmtext enables SigLIP-B16 to surpass GPT-4.1 on MMVP-VLM, establishing a new state of the art}. \ttmtext also extends beyond contrastive vision-language models, yielding clear gains on a generative multimodal model across benchmarks.
 Importantly, \ttmtext remains broadly effective even on benchmarks without metric-induced effects or group structures, \textbf{achieving relative gains up to 85.7\%} on challenging datasets such as \whatsup.
 Across 16 dataset variants spanning diverse setups, our experiments demonstrate that \ttmtext consistently improves model performance and advances the frontier of compositional reasoning.